Game engines: Eating your Dog's food

 How to make a good engine

 Some newcomers to the field get the impression that a great game engine is a prerequisite of a great game, like the ones that probably inspired them into game development to begin with.
 This is understandable, and it’s obviously true that any technically impressive game would not be the same game if you took away the impressive tech.
 However where you get the impressive tech from isn’t that important, and you do not usually build a game entirely out of fancy tech.
-(Except when you do, but those are rare exceptions that occasionally happen when someone sets out to develop specialized technology).
+(Except when you do, of course).
 If you have an concrete, doable idea about a game, chances are you can make it using existing tools.
 If you dearly want to make games, just make games and skip engines !

 Okay but perhaps you’re not so interested in making games, and you are more interested in the glamorous idea of making your own engine, or maybe you got it in your head if you start with the engine the rest will just follow naturally.
 You might be looking for resources to start out, perhaps you already bought a book on the topic, picked up a serious grown-up language like C++ or you started studying the likes of design patterns or Entity-Component Systems.
 Surely you hope for some grand revelation in reading these kinds of articles, and actually I’ve got one for you !